Modifying a Harley

 went back on and I put the strings back.
 And then back to the basement

-and my studio to tune it and adjust the distance from the pickup to the
+and my studio to tune it and adjust the distance from the pickup to

-I guess I don't have to tell you that I'm quite pleased with the result!
+guess I don't have to tell you that I'm quite pleased with the result!